This Chocolate Mousse recipe is super simple to make from scratch with only 5 simple ingredients. It is light and fluffy with a rich chocolate flavor.

 4. How to step up your chocolate mousse.

 Chocolate mousse can be very rich.
-I serve this Chocolate Mousse recipe with a dollop of cream to alleviate this.
-You can also alternatively boost your chocolate mousse by incorporating some salt, fruits, alcohol, or even spices to make your Chocolate Mousse less boring.
+I serve this recipe with a dollop of cream to alleviate this.
+You can also alternatively boost your mousse by incorporating some salt, fruits, alcohol, or even spices to make your it less boring.
 Just be creative with your choice.